 Must-Try: Black Garlic Ramen

 Whether you’re in the mood for a rich and creamy tonkotsu or a light and flavourful shio, Vancouver’s ramen scene has something for absolutely everyone.
-It may not be Tokyo, Japan, but if you’re in the Pacific Northwest it’s pretty darn close!
-So grab your chopsticks and discover the best ramen in Vancouver while you slurp up your new favourite bowl in one of these killer spots.

 If you found this post helpful, please share it with your friends and follow me on Facebook, Pinterest, and Instagram for more Canada travel tips, including food recommendations!